s-kyungyong/Kronos/NLR_anlyses/README.md

 ## NLR Curation

-### 1. NLR Loci Isolation
+### 1. Putative NLR loci detection
 The Kronos genome is large, and for manual curation, NLR loci need to be first extracted from the genome.
 Locate the region of genomes in which NB-ARC domains are detected, with 15,000 flanking sequences from both ends.
-These steps will generate an output named *Kronos.collapsed.chromosomes.masked.v1.1.fa.NLR_loci.fa*.
-We later learned that some divergent NB-ARC domains in Kronos cannot be properly detected by this approach and additionally incoporated NLR-Annotator (step 7).
-Bringing NLR-Annotator early in this step can enhance the accuracy of loci detection.
+You may choose to increase the flanking size, as a small number of genes could not be fully contained in this region.

 ```
 # Identify open reading frames (ORFs)